 Dog lovers know there’s nothing quite like a good snuggle with your furry friend, but researchers are warning that all that time we spend in close quarters with our pups could one day result in a flu frenzy if we’re not careful.

-Here's the problem: In a new study published in the journal mBio, researchers are detailing an increase in what’s called the diversity of flu viruses in dogs.
+Here's the problem: In a recent study published in the journal mBio, researchers are detailing an increase in what’s called the diversity of flu viruses in dogs.
 Different strains of flu virus are mixing and evolving, making it more likely that one version could eventually infect a human.
 Plus, the researchers also found evidence that the virus can spread from pigs to pups, which makes this whole situation similar to the developments that led to widespread swine flu in 2009.
 Yikes.

 "The diversity in dogs has increased so much now that the type of combinations of viruses that can be created in dogs represent potential risk for a virus to jump to a dog into a human," study author Adolfo Garcia-Sastre, director of the Global Health and Emerging Pathogens Institute at the Icahn School of Medicine at Mount Sinai in New York City, said in a statement.